Default asset configuration

 - Has a value that does not match any connected asset name

-In all three cases, 2sync routes the item to the default asset.
+In all three cases, 2sync routes the item to the asset carrying the Default chip.

 How to set the default asset